disclaimer

 Information on active warrants in Orange County is only available to the warrant subjects and their attorneys.
 However, records of executed warrants whose release will not compromise criminal justice processes are available from the County Sheriff's Office and the Orange County Superior Court.

-Residents can use the Warrant Search Tool provided by the Orange County Sheriff's Office to quickly and freely check if someone is wanted.
+Residents can use the Warrant Search Tool provided by the Orange County Sheriff's Office to perform an Orange county warrant search and verify if an individual is wanted.
 The search can be conducted using criteria such as first name, last name, middle name, and date of birth.

 Additionally, the Superior Court of Orange County Case Search Tool can be used to locate criminal records and determine if a warrant has been issued.
 The case overview will indicate "Fugitive" if a warrant exists.
 Alternatively, individuals can visit any Superior Court of Orange County location and request a warrant search via the court clerk.